-Contact with Parents/Guardians should not be made via email and instead should be carried out via phone call or formal letter/meeting.
-Any contact with students via electronic means must be for teaching and learning only and must only be carried out via the schools own systems (e.g. School email or VLE/FLE system) - this includes not sending emails to student personal accounts and only sending mails to their school email addresses.
-No use of personal email/social networking systems/mobile messaging etc. should ever be used to communicate with students of the school for child protection and staff protection (e.g. allegations against a member of staff etc).
-Staff are required to make themselves aware of the schools social networking policy.
+Any electronic contact with Parents/Guardians will follow the schools communications protocol.
+This means alternative methods may be used and that any communication timescale will reflect workload and wellbeing of our staff.
+Any contact with students via electronic means must be for the purpose of teaching and learning only and must only be carried out via the school's own systems (e.g. School email or VLE/FLE system) - this includes not sending emails to student personal accounts and only sending mails to their school email addresses.

+No use of personal email/social networking systems/mobile messaging etc. should ever be used to communicate with students of the school for child protection and staff protection (e.g. allegations against a member of staff etc.).
+Staff are required to make themselves aware of the school's social networking policy.